scriptnull/vishnubharathi.codes/source/_posts/learning-to-swim.md

 When there are 5 nodes, we will end up making 5<sup>2</sup> = 25 network communications.
 For 10, it will be 100 and for 100, it will be 10,000.
 Remember this is just for sharing the knowledge of what nodes are in the cluster.
 That's too much and impractical.

-SWIM avoid this quadratic growth.
+SWIM avoids this quadratic growth.

 ## Performance metrics
 If we are desigining a membership system for a cluster, the following performance metrics could be considered: